harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 However it has been configured for APM with instructions here: https://docs.signalfx.com/en/latest/apm/apm-getting-started/apm-smart-agent.html

-The result is this file here- to use this you must change the REALM of the trace endpoint url (or set it as an environment variable) and the ENVIRONMENT tag: https://raw.githubusercontent.com/slernersplunk/signalfx/master/apm/agent/fargate/agent.yaml
+The result is this file here- to use this you must change the REALM of the trace endpoint url (or set it as an environment variable) in the `tgsfx.json` task definition. https://raw.githubusercontent.com/slernersplunk/signalfx/master/apm/agent/fargate/agent.yaml

 To deploy this example, you must have a Fargate ECS environment ready to go with VPC, task roles for logs, etc..